Chivas-maker Pernod challenges New Delhi city licence rejection in court

 NEW DELHI, April 26 (Reuters) - Pernod Ricard PERP.PA has asked an Indian court to push New Delhi city authorities to grant it a liquor sale licence, after local officials rejected the French company's request, citing certain investigations, a legal filing shows.

-In a 332-page court filing at the Delhi High Court on April 23, seen by Reuters, the maker of Chivas Regal and Absolut Vodka argues Delhi authorities made the decision based on criminal allegations against the company, but disregarded that no wrongdoing had been proved yet.
+In a 332-page court filing at the Delhi High Court on April 23, the maker of Chivas Regal and Absolut Vodka argues Delhi authorities made the decision based on unproved allegations against the company.

-Reuters is first to report details of Pernod's legal challenge, the latest move in a battle the French spirits group has said is causing it "massive losses" as none of its brands have been available in the capital for more than six months.

-The company and the Delhi city government did not immediately respond to requests for comment.

-India's federal agencies have accused Pernod of illegally making profits by giving false information to Delhi city authorities in 2021, and violating rules by financially supporting retailers in exchange for stocking more of its brands.
+An Indian federal agency has accused Pernod of illegally making profits by giving false information to Delhi city authorities in 2021, and violating rules by financially supporting retailers in exchange for stocking more of its brands.
 Pernod has repeatedly denied wrongdoing.

-The Delhi government in its April 13 rejection order of the company's long-pending license request said Pernod and its employees "had active involvement in the said criminal conspiracy".
+The Delhi government in its April 13 rejection of the company's license request said Pernod and its employees "had active involvement in the said criminal conspiracy".

+The Delhi High Court on Wednesday asked Delhi authorities to file a written response to Pernod's filing and posted the case for next hearing on May 10.

+Reuters is first to report details of Pernod's legal challenge in the battle the spirits group has said is causing it "massive losses" as none of its brands have been available in the capital for more than six months.

 Pernod has operated for more than 20 years across India, where licences to operate are individually granted by states or in this case, the national capital territory, and mostly have to be renewed every year.